N03230384/ELSpring2017/README.md

 # ELSpring2017
-Template for Spring 2017 Embedded Linux class This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+N03230384
+This is the general README for everything that is in the repository.